anybox/anybox.recipe.odoo/doc/scripts.rst

           Not having a command-line argument for modules ot install in the resulting script *is a strength*.
-          It means that CI robots, deployment tools and the like will be able to install it with zero added configuration.
+          It means that CI robots, deployment tools and the like will be able to install it with zero additional configuration.

           This approach works only if you can assume that any